What is child sexual abuse?

 It’s not always easy to tell what’s going on.
 If the abuse happens a lot, or the adult has told you they’re doing nothing wrong, you might not have realised there’s a problem.
 But if a grownup is doing any of the things we’ve listed above, then it probably is abuse.

 Catherine Kenny from Childline says: “Sexual abuse is one of the hardest things to talk about.
 It can make you feel afraid, isolated or ashamed.
 But it’s never your fault.
 There are people who can help you.”

 - Talk to an adult you trust.
 Choose a time when you won’t be disturbed.
 If you think you will find it difficult to find the right words, you could write things down in a letter and give it to them.

 - Think about what you want to happen next and tell the adult at the same time.
 But don’t worry if you’re not sure – telling someone is the most important step.

 - Talk to Childline.
-This page has more info about what it’s like to talk to them.
+Their website has more info about what it’s like to talk to them.

 What if no one believes me?

 Your abuser might have told you to keep things secret, or said nobody will believe you.
 But this isn’t true.
-Abusers say this so they can keep hurting you.
+Abusers say this so they can continue their abuse and exploitation.

 But what if I don’t want to get them into trouble?

 If you feel close to the person abusing you, you might feel guilty about getting them into trouble.
 But they want you to feel this way so you don’t tell anyone.